wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Basic Rules/Inscriptions.md

-Before combat, a character can choose to inscribe glyphs onto their skills.
-They first choose up to {Vision} different types of elements they want access to.
-Then, from those types they pick up to {Vision} x 2 elements to imbue onto any skills of their choosing, in any order.
-This creates inscriptions on each of their selected skills, patterns of elements.
-At the end of each turn, they can choose an inscription so that the next element is imbued.
-At each rest, characters can swap a single element for another in their inscriptions.
-They can still only pick out of the pool of element types they selected in the beginning.

-For any skill with an inscription, it can instead be cast as a spell whose casting requirements are satisfied by the imbued elements on the skill.
+On character creation:
+	- choose up to {Vision} different types of elements to resonate with Before combat:
+	- pick up to {Vision} x 2 elements from the ones they resonate with to imbue onto any skills of their choosing, in any order
+	- this creates inscriptions (element patterns) on skills At the end of each turn:
+	- advance 1 inscription (imbue its next element)
+	- once an inscription has been advanced to the end, it restarts at the beginning
+	- you can only imbue like this {Vision} x 5 times per battle At each rest:
+	- shift up to {Vision} inscribed elements to other elements you resonate with

+Spellcasting:
+Using any skill with an inscription opens up a simultaneous action to cast a spell.
 Casting a spell this way puts that spell on CD for the user and spends its STA cost, instead of spending the skill's CD/STA.
 It also expends the imbued elements that were in the casting requirements.
 A single long inscription gives characters stacking flexibility, allowing them access to high-level spells and picking from any combination of imbued elements.
 A series of short inscriptions spread across many skills gives characters immediate flexibility, letting them pick which inscription's next element they want to imbue.

-The most powerful spellcasting stems from inscribing magic onto a single skill, Primordia.
-Most skills can only be imbued with 1 element at a time, but Primordia can be imbued with an infinite number of elements.
-As Primordia is imbued with more elements, it gains possible spells based on their elemental requirements.
-Casting a spell consumes the elements required from Primordia's imbued power.